secretflow/mplang/mplang/frontend/tee.md

 @mplang.function
 def secure_computation_with_attestation(a_data, b_data):
-    # The traced graph of this function is the "computation_graph"
-    graph_hash = "..." # Assume this can be obtained or is a constant

-    # 1. All data providers generate a nonce.
-    nonces = [simp.runAt(p, tee.gen_nonce) for p in DATA_PROVIDERS]
+    # The mpir_hash and session_nonce are handled by the Driver and Runtime.
+    # The user's logic does not need to be aware of them.

-    # 2. Each TEE party generates a quote.
+    # 1. Each TEE party generates a quote.
-    # It implicitly gathers the graph_hash and all nonces.
+    # The runtime implicitly provides the correct report_data.
-    # (Broadcasting nonces from all providers to all TEEs happens here).
-    quotes_and_keys = [simp.runAt(p, tee.quote_gen, graph_hash, nonces) for p in TEE_PARTIES]
+    quotes_and_keys = [simp.runAt(p, tee.quote_gen) for p in TEE_PARTIES]

-    # 3. Each data provider verifies the quotes from all TEE parties.
+    # 2. Each data provider verifies the quotes from all TEE parties.
-    # (Broadcasting quotes from all TEEs to all providers happens here).
+    # The runtime implicitly provides the expected report_data for verification.
     for p in DATA_PROVIDERS:
-        # Each provider `p` needs all original nonces to perform verification.
-        is_trusted = simp.runAt(p, tee.quote_verify, quotes_and_keys, graph_hash, nonces)
+        is_trusted = simp.runAt(p, tee.quote_verify, quotes_and_keys)
         assert is_trusted

-    # 4. Proceed with actual computation...
+    # 3. Proceed with actual computation...
     # ...
     return ...
 ```

 ## 5. Security Analysis: Attack Vectors & Defenses